MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 3. In the **Edit environment** box, you can update the environment's **Display name**, but you can't change the **Region** or **Type**.

-4. If an environment is configured to store data in Azure Data Lake Storage Gen2, you can update the **Account key**.
+4. If an environment is configured to store data in Azure Data Lake Storage, you can update the **Account key**.
 However, you can't change the **Account name** or **Container** name.

-5. Optionally, you can update from an account key based connection to a resource-based or subscription-based connection.
+5. Optionally, you can update from an account key-based connection to a resource-based or subscription-based connection.
 Once upgraded, you cannot revert to account key after the update.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 You can't change **Container** information when updating the connection.

 6. Optionally, you can provide a Microsoft Dataverse environment URL under **Configure data sharing with Microsoft Dataverse and enable additional capabilities**.
 These capabilities include data sharing with applications and solutions based on Microsoft Dataverse, data ingestion from on-premises data sources, or the use [predictions](predictions.md).
 Select **Enable data sharing** to share Customer Insights output data with a Microsoft Dataverse Managed Data lake.